 |Complete 15 credits of justice or legal studies electives; 12 credits must be upper-division 1||15|

 Legal Studies (LEGL) courses fulfill the justice elective requirements for the Bachelor of Arts (BA) in Justice except where the student has elected a legal studies minor or major.
 Legal studies courses cannot be used (counted twice) to meet both the requirements of the legal studies minor or major and the BA in Justice.
 Only 6 credits of JUST A490 may be counted toward the justice electives required for the BA in Justice.

 A minimum of 120 credits is required for the degree, of which 42 credits must be upper-division.

 The Justice Center awards departmental honors for outstanding achievement in the study of justice.
 Students majoring in justice are eligible to graduate with justice honors upon satisfactory completion of all of the following requirements:

 - Meet the requirements for a Bachelor of Arts in Justice.

-- Complete a justice GER integrated capstone, e.g. JUST A460 with a grade of A.
+- Complete a justice GER integrated capstone, e.g. JUST A460 with a minimum grade of A.

 - Notify the justice undergraduate program coordinator, in writing, of the intent to graduate with justice honors at the time of or before submittal of an Application for Graduation.